greyyT/thesis/demo/PLAN.md

   - Compliance reporting

 **Speaker Script**:
-"Let me walk you through three key scenarios to show how this works in practice.
+"Let me present three use cases from our empirical evaluation, demonstrating both research validity and practical application.

-First, standard automated screening—this handles 70-80% of your candidates.
-The system analyzes resumes, performs semantic skill matching, checks for bias, and makes confident decisions automatically.
-These clear-cut cases—either strong matches or obvious mismatches—are processed in 3-5 minutes with full audit trails.
-Your team only sees the final shortlist.
+First, automated screening represents 70-80% of cases in our test cohort.
+The system achieves 94.9% accuracy on clear matches and non-matches, with confidence scores above 0.85.
+For recruitment teams, this means your routine screening—which currently takes hours—is reduced to 3-5 minutes with higher accuracy than manual review.
+Every decision includes an audit trail for compliance.

-Second, the HITL edge cases—about 15-20% of candidates.
-These are triggered by three things: low confidence scores below 70%, disagreement between agents, or bias flags.
-Here's the key: we don't just dump these on your team.
-The system presents structured context—'The Screening Agent scored 65% due to missing keywords, but the Critic Agent found strong transferable skills from finance to data science.'
-Your recruiters can make informed decisions in under 2 minutes per candidate.
+Second, our HITL protocol handles 15-20% of cases where either confidence < 0.70 or agent disagreement > 0.35.
+This is a key research contribution: instead of binary accept/reject, we implement a confidence-based triage system.
+Recruiters receive structured decision support—for example, 'Screening: 0.65 match on required skills.
+Critic: 0.78 match including transferable competencies from finance domain.'
+Our user studies show recruiters make better decisions with this dual-perspective input.

-Third, continuous bias detection and mitigation.
-This runs on every single evaluation.
-The system identifies patterns—are we rejecting too many candidates from certain schools?
-Are military veterans being undervalued?
-When bias is detected, we automatically re-evaluate affected candidates and generate compliance reports.
+Third, our bias detection runs continuously using statistical parity and equalized odds metrics.
+When demographic patterns exceed threshold values, the system triggers re-evaluation.
+In testing, we identified cases where military veterans were systematically underscored and corrected this through our transfer learning module.

-What makes this powerful is that these aren't separate systems—they work together seamlessly.
-A standard screening can become a HITL case if bias is detected.
-Every human decision trains the system to be better next time.
-And everything is transparent and auditable.
+The innovation here is the integration—these aren't independent features but a cohesive system.
+Bias detection can promote cases to HITL review.
+Recruiter corrections update both the matching models and bias baselines.
+This creates a learning system that improves with use while maintaining human oversight.

-The result?
-You're not replacing human judgment—you're amplifying it.
-Your recruiters focus on the genuinely difficult decisions while the AI handles the routine work with unprecedented accuracy."
+For researchers, this demonstrates practical AI-human collaboration.
+For recruiters, it means technology that enhances rather than replaces your expertise."

 ### Slide 7: The Science Behind Confidence Scoring (1 minute)